Won’t you let me in....

 In case you wish to see pictures, you may click Hugo’s Incredible Journey and Friends old and New from Rajashree again.

-Hmm, just wondering aloud and with lament, every time do we have to be told and
+Hmm, just wondering aloud and with lament, every time do we have to be told and demonstrated by westerners how precious our own things are.

 Indian pups should be adopted because there is no difference between them and foreign breeds—Reason No.2

 If Indian pups are not adopted because of “prestige”, then I can only say that prestige is an illusion created by the limitations of the human mind.
 Related to the prestige issue is the third big reason for adopting Indian pups—organized professional breeding of foreign breeds.
 Professional breeders of pedigree dogs have unleashed the unethical practice of mass breeding.
 Female “breed” dogs are kept permanently pregnant throughout their reproductive lives.
 In many cases they are made pregnant by artificial means.
-Invariably these dogs live
+Invariably these dogs live in substandard conditions.
+Once the bitch is not bodily capable of bearing pups, she is literally thrown out and left on the streets.
+If you have seen old pedigree dogs roaming the streets and wondered who left them there, you have some clue about their ill-fated past.

 Of course many pedigree dogs are abandoned on the streets by their owners because either the dogs have grown old, or have a disease, or the owners have moved out, or simply because the owner does not want them anymore.
 Ah well, that’s another issue and I won’t go into it now.
 Last month, the Chandigarh government ordered dog owners to stop breeding their pets.
 The administration has also asked people not to buy and sell pets from each other.
 I do not know the intention behind this order but I hope it would be strictly followed.
 Professional breeders and dog trainers are already protesting against the order.
 It is not hard to imagine why.
 If it is anything that drives these people to breed and train dogs, it is nothing but money.
 It is hardly a love for dogs.
 I know for a fact that that these people do not touch Indian dogs even with a bargepole.